binduvasini/Spatiotemporal-Analysis/README.md

-# Spatiotemporal Analysis with Hadoop MapReduce
+# Spatiotemporal Analysis using Hadoop MapReduce

 The project analyzes the sample of the North American Mesoscale Forecast System (NAM) dataset collected by NOAA.